Killing of Aiyana Jones: Retrial

 Weekley's retrial started in September 2014.

 He was charged with involuntary manslaughter and "negligent firing of a weapon causing death".

 On the second day of trial, September 24, LaKrystal Sanders, who lived on the upper floor of the house where Aiyana was killed, testified.

 Sanders was Aiyana Jones's paternal aunt, the girlfriend of Chauncey Owens, and the daughter of Mertilla Jones.
 While Sanders was on the stand, Judge Cynthia Hathaway told her that she (Sanders) was being "disrespectful."

 Aiyana's mother Dominika Stanley, and paternal grandmother Mertilla testified, and both had "emotional outbursts."
 After the grandmother's outburst, the judge ordered the jury out of the room and the grandmother was escorted from the court room screaming.
 Because of Mertilla Jones's outburst, the judge stopped the trial until September 29.

 On September 29, Weekley's lawyer asked the judge for a mistrial, citing Mertilla Jones's conduct on the stand the week before.
 The judge denied the motion for mistrial, saying she believed the jury could still be "impartial."
 However, the judge also said if Mertilla Jones and the other relatives continued to have outbursts on the stand, then she would declare a mistrial.

 On October 3, the judge dismissed the involuntary manslaughter charge against Weekley.
 On October 10, the judge declared a mistrial due to jury deadlock.
 On January 28, 2015, county prosecutor Kym Worthy dismissed the last remaining charge against Weekley, the misdemeanor of 'careless discharge of a firearm causing death'.
-Weekley will not go to a third trial.
+Weekley did not go to a third trial.